not-a-hot-dog/parallelized-disease-modeling/big_data.md

 Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests

 ### Performance Evaluation
+Performance evaluation (speed-up, throughput, weak and strong scaling) and discussion about overheads and optimizations done